 Laboratoire Lorrain de Chimie Moléculaire (L2CM) UMR 7053

-L2CM laboratory is an UMR CNRS-Université de Lorraine (UMR 7053) born in January 2018 and directed by Philippe Gros (DR1-CNRS) which gathers about 60 people geographically located in Nancy (Faculty of Sciences and Technologies; Brabois Health Campus) and Metz (Institute of Chemistry, Physics and Materials).
-The objective of L2CM is to develop methods for the synthesis of innovative molecules and molecular materials with applications in physics (catalysis, energy, luminescence) and biology (antibacterial, drug delivery, imaging).
-The laboratory philosophy is the design of the molecule to the bioactive device or system, based on a set of synthesis and characterization platforms.
-The research is based on two main areas:
+The L2CM is a UMR CNRS-University of Lorraine (UMR 7053) born in January 2018 headed by Philippe Gros (DR1-CNRS) which gathers about 70 people working geographically in Nancy (Faculté des Sciences et Technologies & Campus Brabois Santé) and Metz (Institut de Chimie, Physique et Matériaux).
+The objective of the L2CM is to develop innovative methods for the synthesis of molecules and molecular materials with applications in physics (catalysis, energy, luminescence) and biology (antibacterials, drug delivery, imaging).
+The philosophy of the laboratory is the design of the molecule to the device or the bioactive system based on on a set of synthesis and characterization platforms.
+The research is conducted along two axes:

 NewsSee All news